Hayley Westenra

-Hayley Dee Westenra (born 10 April 1987) is a New Zealand classical crossover singer and songwriter.
+Hayley Dee Westenra (born 10 April 1987) is a New Zealand classical crossover singer.
 Her first internationally released album, Pure, reached number one on the UK classical charts in 2003 and has sold more than two million copies worldwide, making it one of the fastest selling albums in her country's history.

 She is one of the youngest UNICEF Ambassadors to date.

 Westenra has sung in English, Māori, Irish, Welsh, Spanish, Italian, German, French, Portuguese, Latin, Japanese, Standard Mandarin Chinese, Catalan, and Taiwanese Hokkien.

 Early life

-Westenra was born in Christchurch, New Zealand.
-Her parents, Gerald and Jill Westenra, have two younger offspring, Sophie and Isaac.
-Sophie is an academic and teaches law at Oxford.
+Westenra was born on 10 April 1987 at Christchurch Women's Hospital in Christchurch, New Zealand.
+Her parents, Gerald and Jill Westenra, have other children.
+Her sister Sophie is an academic and teaches law at Oxford.
 Westenra's grandmother Shirley Ireland was a singer, and her grandfather was a pianist who also played the piano accordion.
 She has Irish, Dutch and English heritage.

 She began performing at age six in the Christmas play at her school, Fendalton Open Air School.
 After the show, a teacher said she was "pitch perfect" and encouraged Westenra to learn how to play a musical instrument; soon after she learned to read music and play the violin, piano, guitar, and recorder.
 She then began voice lessons and discovered a passion for musical theatre.
 By age 11, she had performed more than 40 times on stage, and was often given male parts.
 Westenra attended Cobham Intermediate School in 1998 and 1999, where a performing arts building was later named in her honour.